-Mr. Abdullah Mubarak Al-Khalifa, Acting Group Chief Executive Officer
+Mr. Abdulla Mubarak Al-Khalifa, Group Chief Executive Officer

-Mr. Abdullah Mubarak Al-Khalifa was appointed as the Acting Group Chief Executive Officer in November 2018.
+Mr. Abdulla Mubarak Al-Khalifa was appointed as the Group Chief Executive Officer in November 2018.
 Prior to that, he was the Executive General Manager and Chief Business Officer.
-Mr. Al-Khalifa joined QNB in 1996 and has more than 22 years of banking experience.
-He is the Vice-Chairman of the Housing Bank for Trade and Finance in Jordan and QNB Al-Ahli in Egypt.
-He is also the Chairman of QNB Capital in Qatar and QNB Suisse S.A. in Switzerland.
-Mr. Al-Khalifa holds a Bachelor's degree in Business Administration from Eastern Washington University in the United States.
+Mr. Al-Khalifa joined QNB in 1996 and has more than 27 years of banking experience.
+He is the Chairman of QNB Capital in Qatar and QNB Suisse S.A. in Switzerland.
+He is also a board member of Ooredoo Q.P.S.C. and Qatar Airways.
+Mr. Al-

+Khalifa holds a Bachelor's degree in Business Administration from Eastern Washington University in the United States.

-Mr. Yousef Mahmoud Al-Neama, Acting Executive General Manager, Group Chief Business Officer and Corporate and Institutional Banking
+Mr. Yousef Mahmoud Al-Neama, Group Chief Business Officer

-Mr. Yousef Mahmoud Al-Neama joined QNB in 2005 and currently serves as the Acting Executive General Manager, Group Chief Business Officer and is also responsible for the Corporate and Institutional Banking department.
-Prior to joining QNB, Mr. Al-Neama held a variety of roles in financial institutions and corporations within Qatar and has over 16 years of experience in financial institutions.
-Mr. Al-Neama is the Chairman of the board of directors of QNB Syria in Syria, Vice Chairman of the board of directors of Al-Mansour Investment Bank in Iraq and a board member of QNB Finance Limited, QNB Derivatives Limited and QNB Finansbank in Turkey.
+Mr. Yousef Mahmoud Al-Neama joined QNB in 2005 and currently serves as the Executive General Manager, Group Chief Business Officer.
+Prior to joining QNB, Mr. Al-Neama held a variety of roles in financial institutions and corporations within Qatar and has over 17 years of experience in financial institutions.
+Mr. Al-Neama is Vice Chairman of the board of directors of QNB Finansbank in Türkiye, Al-Mansour Investment Bank in Iraq and Housing Bank for Trade & Finance in Jordan.
+He is a board member of QNB Finance Ltd, QNB (Derivatives) Limited, QNB Finansbank in Türkiye, QNB Capital and Digital-Q-FS Limited in the United Kingdom.
 Mr. Al-Neama holds a Bachelor of Science in Aviation Management from Florida Institute of Technology in the United States and a Diploma in Business Administration from Glamorgan University in Wales.

-Mr. Ali Rashid Al-Mohannadi, Executive General Manager, Group Chief Operating Officer
+Mr. Ali Rashid Al-Mohannadi, Group Chief Operating Officer

 Mr. Ali Rashid Al-Mohannadi joined QNB in 1996 and currently serves as the Executive General Manager and Group Chief Operating Officer and was previously General Manager, Retail Banking and General Manager, Information Technology.
-Mr. Al-Mohannadi is the Chairman of the board of directors of QNB Tunisia in Tunisia, Vice Chairman of the board of directors of Commercial Bank International in UAE and a member of the board of directors of the Housing Bank for Trade & Finance in Jordan, QNB ALAHLI in Egypt, QNB Finansbank in Turkey, QNB Syria in Syria and QNB Capital in Qatar.
-Mr. Al-Mohannadi has almost 22 years of experience in the financial sector, and has a Bachelor's degree in Computer Science from Qatar University.
+Mr. Al-Mohannadi is the Vice Chairman of the board of directors of QNB Al Ahli in Egypt and Commercial Bank International in UAE, a member of the board of directors of QNB Capital in Qatar and Digital-Q-FS Limited in the United Kingdom.
+Mr. Al-Mohannadi has almost 24 years of experience in the financial sector, and has a Bachelor's degree in Computer Science from Qatar University.

-Mr. Ramzi Mari, General Manager, Chief Financial Officer
+Mr. Ramzi Mari, Group Chief Financial Officer

 Mr. Ramzi Mari joined QNB in 1997 from the Bank of Jordan, and currently serves as the General Manager, Chief Financial Officer.
-Mr. Mari has almost 26 years of experience in the banking sector and passed the certified public accountant exam in the State of California in 1989.
+Mr. Mari has almost 27 years of experience in the banking sector and passed the certified public accountant exam in the State of California in 1989.
 Mr. Mari holds a Master's degree in Accounting from California State University in the United States.
-Mr. Mari is a member of the Board of the Housing Bank for Trade & Finance in Jordan, QNB Finansbank in Turkey, QNB Capital in Qatar, Qatar International Holdings LLC in Luxembourg and QNB ALAHLI in Egypt.
+Mr. Mari is a member of the Board of the Housing Bank for Trade & Finance in Jordan, QNB Finansbank in Türkiye, QNB Capital in Qatar and Chairman of Qatar International Holdings LLC in Luxembourg.